Do Extended Warranties Cover Labor?

 Key Takeaways

-- 1Labor costs represent 60–70% of the average repair bill according to Consumer Reports — making labor coverage one of the most financially significant terms in any contract.
+- 1Labor costs represent 50–70% of the average repair bill according to FTC and Consumer Reports data — making labor coverage the most financially significant variable in any contract.

-- 3Pre-authorization before the shop starts work is required by most contracts — starting without it is the #1 reason labor claims are delayed or denied.
+- 3Pre-authorization before the shop starts work is required by most contracts per NAIC Model Regulation 690 — starting without it is the #1 reason labor claims are denied entirely.

 Why Labor Costs Can Be the Biggest Part of a Repair Bill

 Parts cost money, but labor adds up fast.
-According to Consumer Reports' automotive repair cost analysis, labor represents 60–70% of the average repair bill.
+According to Consumer Reports and FTC consumer protection data, labor represents 50–70% of the average repair bill.
 Modern vehicles — packed with sensors, layered components, and tight engine bays — often require significant disassembly even for repairs that seem simple.

 - Water pump and timing work: 4–8 labor hours ($340–$1,400 in labor)